ToshioCP/Gtk4-tutorial/gfm/sec2.md

 This is a private user area.

 If you want to install it in the system area, `/opt/gtk4` is one of good choices.
-[Gtk4 API Reference](https://developer.gnome.org/gtk4/stable/gtk-building.html) gives an installation example to `/opt/gtk4`.
+[Gtk4 reference manual](https://developer.gnome.org/gtk4/stable/gtk-building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
 It is used by Ubuntu applications, which are not build on Gtk4.